August 27, 2011

 inet_protocols = ipv4

-Next step is to configure your service provider’s SMTP credentials which will be kept in a separate file and will be hashed.
-Later you might wish to remove plain text file for additional security.
-To achieve this following below steps
+The next step is to configure your service provider’s SMTP credentials, which will be kept in a separate file and will be hashed.
+Later, you might wish to remove the plain text file for additional security.
+To achieve this, follow the steps below

 $ cd /etc/postfix/sasl